hernantz/blog/content/calendaring-events-with-python.md

 datetime.datetime(2017, 4, 4, 13, 37, 44, 500463, tzinfo=<UTC>)
 ```

-Despite [PEP495][6]'s attempt at providing some extra help to desambiguate
+Despite [PEP495][6]'s attempt at providing some extra help to disambiguate
-naive dates, it is highly recomended that you **convert dates to UTC as soon as
+naive dates, it is highly recommended that you **convert dates to UTC as soon
-they enter the system** and work with them that way for calculations and
+as they enter the system** and work with them that way for calculations and
 queries.
 Despite the fact that you can take naive dates as being [UTC
 implicitly][7], I would suggest to still [attach the UTC tz][10] to them [^6].
-This way, all the information is there, and it becomes easier to reason about date
+This way, all the information is there, and it becomes easier to reason about
-calculations:
+date calculations.

-When logging events, you can see logs that have the same date, that would seem
+For example, when logging events, you can see logs that have the same date,
-to be duplicated because of DST.
-Instead if you have them in UTC and in the
+that would seem to be duplicated because of DST.
+Instead if you have them in
-[ISO format][12], there is no place left for confusion.
+UTC and in the [ISO format][12], there is no place left for confusion.

 ```python
 '2002-10-27T01:30:00'  # no timezone attached